irteqa23ahmed/V-Scribe/README.md

 8> Click on the 'VSCRIBE' logo to skip the face recognition part and go to question.<br>
 9> Click anywhere on the screen to start the assistant.<br>
 10> Speak commands like 'Go to question one' or 'read answer' or 'answer this question'.<br>

-It contains specific videos as well as a video which shows the complete run of the application including all the features which we have implemented.